earajr/GFS_plotting/README.md

 To run the python code there are a number of python library dependencies.
 To make sure that we have everything that we need it makes sense to set up a virtual environment in which to run the plotting code.
 Here I will describe how to do this using anaconda.
 However, if you are familiar and confident with another method of setting up a virtual environment feel free to do that.

 ### anaconda
 To download the anaconda installer script visit the anaconda website (https://www.anaconda.com/).
-In the top right corner you should see a link labelled “Download”.
-Click on this link and scroll down.
-You should see two options to download the python 3 and python 2 versions of anaconda.
-Select the python 3 version and download the installer.
+In the top right corner you should see a menu symbol.
+Fromt he drop down menu select the individual edition and then click download.
+You should see an option to download a Linux installer for anaconda.
+Select this and download the installer.

 Navigate to the location of the installer script.
 Before being able to install anaconda you need to make sure that the script is executable.